24 December 2003, Amritapuri

 Christmas Day, 2003

-India has always welcomed other faiths, and Kerala in particular is said to have been home to some of the earliest Christians, and preserves India’s largest Christian population to this day.
+India has always welcomed other faiths, and Kerala, in particular, is said to have been home to some of the earliest Christians and preserves India’s largest Christian population to this day.
 Christmas is always an extra special day for both western and Indian Christians to receive darshan from Amma.
 Many consider Amma to be an embodiment of the same divinity that was born as Jesus Christ.

 Amma’s children offered a Christmas performance while Amma gave darshan.
 There was a lively electronic keyboard performance, adding to the jovial atmosphere; an operatic serenade by one of the ashram residents, who is a professionally trained opera singer; and dances by both western and Indian children.

 Children from one of Amma’s orphanages presented traditional Indian dances in full costume, their innocence endearing themselves to one and all.
 Later, some of Amma’s western children also offered a simple and elegant dance.
-All of the performances received a hearty applause by Amma Herself, who would pause the darshan line just long enough to clap and smile with approval and happiness.
+All of the performances received hearty applause by Amma Herself, who would pause the darshan line just long enough to clap and smile with approval and happiness.

 In Amma’s Amritapuri ashram, all religions and their essential teachings are respected and supported.
-Amma truly honours all spiritual traditions in the most direct and meaningful way ” by encouraging the followers each to go deeper into their own faith, and become embodiments of the universal divine qualities that all religions hold sacred.
-Love, compassion, peace, wisdom, selflessness – these qualities all lie within us, and are in fact our true nature.
+Amma truly honors all spiritual traditions in the most direct and meaningful way ” by encouraging the followers each to go deeper into their own faith, and become embodiments of the universal divine qualities that all religions hold sacred.
+Love, compassion, peace, wisdom, selflessness – these qualities all lie within us and are in fact our true nature.